MicrosoftDocs/winrt-api/windows.gaming.preview.gamesenumeration/igamelistentry_properties.md

 # Windows.Gaming.Preview.GamesEnumeration.IGameListEntry.Properties

 ## -description
+Gets a collection of all properties that pertain to the [IGameListEntry](igamelistentry.md) object.

+## -property-value

+## -remarks
 This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

-## -property-value

-## -remarks

 ## -examples